xenondevs/Docs/docs/nova/addon/worldgen/features/features.md

 ??? example "Example: Vanilla birch forest"

-     As an example, here's the features `JsonArray` for the vanilla birch forest biome:
+     As an example, here's the features `JsonArray` of the vanilla birch forest biome:

     ```json
     "features": [